What is Socialism vs. Capitalism?

 - It diminishes class distinctions between the poor and the rich since wealth is distributed to everyone.

-- State ownership of resources leads to inefficiencies since workers lack incentives to work hard and cut on costs of production.
+- State ownership of resources leads to inefficiencies since workers lack incentives to work hard and reduce costs of production.

 What is Capitalism?

-Capitalism is an economic system where private corporations own and operate the means of production for a profit.
-The owners of the wealth and properties in the economy make the decisions on how the resources will be utilized, while the prices of goods and services are determined by competition in the free market economy.
+Capitalism is an economic system where individuals or private corporations own and operate the resources and means of production.
+The owners in the economy make the decisions on how the resources will be utilized, while the prices of goods and services are determined by competition in the free market economy.

 Unlike in a socialist economy, the government exerts minimal control over what private enterprises produce, when the product is produced, and the quantity to produce.
 The only role that the government plays in a capitalistic market is to enforce laws and regulations with the aim of creating a level playing field for businesses to operate.